 This page provides details on setting up and configuring different file systems for use with Flink.
 We start by describing how to use and configure the different file systems that are supported by Flink out-of-the-box, before describing the necessary steps in order to add support about other/custom file system implementations.

-Flink uses file systems both as a source and sink in streaming/batch applications, and as a target for checkpointing.
+Flink uses file systems both as sources and sinks in streaming/batch applications and as a target for checkpointing.
 These file systems can for example be Unix/Windows file systems, HDFS, or even object stores like S3.

 The file system used for a specific file is determined by the file URI’s scheme.
 For example